SWEA is the largest organization outside Sweden promoting Swedish language, culture and tradition.

 In additional to an annual scholarship program administrated by SWEA International, SWEA San Francisco has its own program recognizing individuals and institutions mostly in the Bay Area.
 Every year, grants are awarded to Swedish schools and preschools in the Bay Area, the Church of Sweden in San Francisco, the SWEA library at the Swedish American Hall, and a major scholarship for academic research or artistic interest with particular relevance to Sweden.
 Smaller grants are also awarded to various cultural groups and organizations with Swedish connections.

-SWEA San Francisco is the largest chapter outside Sweden with well over 400 members.
+SWEA San Francisco is one of the largest chapter outside Sweden with 300 members.
 SWEA San Francisco hosts many activities throughout the year, the biggest one being the annual Christmas Fair in San Francisco the first Saturday of December.